 Economic impacts

-The extreme weather triggered by a warming Arctic is causing significant economic losses, disproportionately affecting lower-income countries in tropical regions.
+The extreme weather triggered by the warming poles is causing significant economic losses, disproportionately affecting lower-income countries in tropical regions.

 07./09.